XRPLF/XRPL-Standards/XLS-0065d-single-asset-vault/README.md

 - If `Vault.AssetsMaximum` > `0` AND `AssetsMaximum` > 0 AND:
   - The `AssetsMaximum` < `Vault.AssetsTotal` (new `AssetsMaximum` cannot be lower than the current `AssetsTotal`).
 - The transaction is attempting to modify an immutable field.
+- The transaction does not specify any of the modifiable fields.

 ##### 3.1.2.2 State Changes